Archiver-of-Triviality/Debug-Tables/README.md

-# Debug-Tables
+# Debug Tables

-Cheat Engine tables that enable various debug settings in many games.
+riseofnations.CT: A simple cheat table to enable the debug info overlay in Rise of Nations: Extended Edition (Steam)